clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 The change can also be applied per user with defaults:

 {% highlight bash %}

-## These should not be ran as root.
-They are user-level preferences.

 $ defaults write com.microsoft.autoupdate2 HowToCheck -string 'Manual'
 $ defaults write com.microsoft.autoupdate2 LastUpdate -date '2001-01-01T00:00:00Z'